i-kulgu/ik-blackmarket/README.md

 - Multiple blackmarkets supported
 - Random or fixed locations (when random, location changes after each script restart)
 - Multiple checks for inventory size and slot limits
+- Localisation : Translated to languages ; English, Dutch and Turkish
+- Ability to open the shop with a configured item
+- Ability to use black money (markedbills or other itemname) as payment method
+- When using the blackmoney option, you can add a multiplier to the price if you want to sell items for more when paid by blackmoney.

 ![image1](https://media.discordapp.net/attachments/955865077532209156/986773108990021632/unknown.png)
 ![image2](https://media.discordapp.net/attachments/986773374602711100/986773981619163166/unknown.png)